Vector35/binaryninja-api/docs/guide/troubleshooting.md

 #### NixOS

 Here's a customer-provided nix derivation file for the Binary Ninja demo.
-Note that you'll likely want to update the SHA256 field with the latest value available [here](https://binary.ninja/js/hashes.js).
-Adapt as necessary for other versions, or hop onto our slack (specifically the #unsupported-distros channel) to find out more:
+Note that you'll likely want to update the SHA256 field with the latest [hashes].
+Adapt as necessary for other versions, or hop onto our slack (specifically the #unsupported-distros channel on our [slack]) to find out more:

 ``` js
 { stdenv, autoPatchelfHook, makeWrapper, fetchurl, unzip, libGL, glib, fontconfig, xlibs, dbus, xkeyboard_config }: